Anerkiki/pokegotchi-using-pokeapi/README.md

 - Check why button in navbar is working seamlessly to refresh pokemon yet one in main section reloads the whole page - not linked to function
   - Fix: the button didn't have type="button", so pressing the button was acting as if it was submitting the form, refreshing the whole page, adding this fixed the issue
 - If health is at 0, level should not go up
+- remove arrow in dropdown menu button for interacting with pokemon (I did this by removing the class dropdown-toggle from the button)
 **Add to readme**
 - Choose a slide time and match all - 4000
   - I adjusted the times dependant on how long the text in the tip was and asked friends and family to check if it seemed long enough